Mithibai College: Student college life

-Sports

-The college won the Guru Nanak General Championship Trophy of the University of Mumbai for 12 consecutive years.

-Many of Mithibai's athletes have been representing the university, the state and also the country.

-Many of them are the recipients of the prestigious Shri Shivchhatrapati Award of the State and the Arjuna Award at the National level.

 Mithibai Kshitij

 Mithibai Kshitij is the college's annual cultural festival.
-It is a 4-day festival, with more than 500 colleges being invited every year.
+It is a four-day festival with more than 500 colleges being invited every year.
 Events include competitions, workshops, seminars, exhibitions, amateur and professional shows which are conducted at various SVKM venues.
 Mithibai Kshitij is mainly known for its Pronights (Pro-Nites), Artists and bands like Juggy D, Raghu Dixit, Pentagram, Kailash Kher, Hard Kaur, Akriti Kakkar, Tochi Raina, Jazzy-B, Vishakha and many others have performed on the Jashoda Rang Mandir Ground's Stage in Mithibai Kshitij.

 In 2011, The Dirty Picture movie's crew including Vidya Balan, Bappi Lahiri, Vishal–Shekhar, Sunidhi Chauhan, Emraan Hashmi, Tusshar Kapoor and a few others enlightened the stage.

 In 2012, they had Punjabi International Artist Jazzy-B along with Ramji Gulati.
 On 12 December 2012, they had an Electronic Dance Music night, with a line up; DJ Anish Sood B2B Lost Stories (DJs), opened by DJ SHAAN.

-This festival is organized by the students of Mithibai College, The Core Committee, Committee Members and Volunteers (approximately 600 students) are a part of it.
-19 Department's of Mithibai Kshitij are divided into two types; Admin and Events, which mainly consists of Marketing, Public Relations, Computers, Performing Arts, Literary Arts, Film Fest, Pro-nites etc.
+This festival is organized by the students of Mithibai College, the Core Committee, Committee Members and Volunteers (approximately 600 students) are a part of it.
+The 19 Department's of Mithibai Kshitij are divided into two types; Admin and Events, which mainly consists of Marketing, Public Relations, Computers, Performing Arts, Literary Arts, Film Fest, Pro-Nites, etc.

 Mithibai Kshitij has started a trend of international female EDM artists since 2013.
 DJ Teri Miko (2013), DJ Da Candy (2014), DJ Sheherezade (2015).
-It has also promoted many Bollywood movies till date; The Dirty Picture, Jackpot (the 2013 film), Krrish 3, Heartless, Badlapur, Baaji, Brothers(2015), Shaandar, Angry Indian Goddesses are some of them.
+It has also promoted many Bollywood movies till date; The Dirty Picture, Jackpot (the 2013 film), Krrish 3, Heartless, Badlapur, Baaji, Brothers, Shaandar, Angry Indian Goddesses are some of them.

 It was launched by Hrithik Roshan and Priyanka Chopra in 2013 and by Akshay Kumar, Siddharth Malhotra and Jacqueline Fernandez in 2015.
 Both the launches were in the form of a talk show which was hosted by film critic Rajeev Masand and broadcast by CNN IBN.

 The theme of the festival in 2015 was launched by Shahid Kapoor and Alia Bhatt along with the launch of their song "Shaam Shaandar" from the film Shaandaar.

-National Cadet Corps Brave Hearts

-During the academic year 2002-2003 the enrolment was 20 for boys and girls.
-The college had 4 cadets in III year, 6 cadets II year and 10 cadets in the I year.
-Mithibai's girl cadets Ms. Simi Sound attended Group Selection Pre-RDC and RDC camp at Mumbai, Ahmednagar and Delhi.
-The five cadets attended various camps during the year.
-Almost all the cadets have cleared the B-Certificate or the C-Certificate examination of the NCC.